How GMOs Can Feed the World

 Little investment is put into crops, such as cassava, sorghum, or millet which are more relevant for cultivation in poor nations.
 The economic incentive to develop the sort of GM crops that would help small, poor farmers in third world nations is small since the financial returns would be modest.

 Using Genetic Engineering to Help Solve World Hunger

-Frankly, at this point, there is no question whether to apply genetic engineering toward improving crops for food consumption.
+There is no question of whether to apply genetic engineering toward improving crops for food consumption.
 Genetic modification is already part of the crop improvement toolbox.

 The real question to ask then is if, in addition to helping make many people wealthier in industrialized areas, this advanced technology will provide a solution to alleviate hunger in the poorest regions of the world.

 Applying this technology to effectively solve the problems of world hunger would require reasonable engagement and coordination from a variety of corporations, political entities, and social groups.
 The benefits of GM food adoption will have to outweigh the financial gains or losses incurred.